Canada Immigration

 6. Practice Responsible Fishing

 Ontario prioritizes conservation.
 Practicing catch and release whenever feasible, handling fish carefully, and utilizing barbless hooks where necessary are essential.
-Proper waste disposal and avoidance of habitat disturbance are crucial.
+Proper waste disposal and avoidance of habit disturbance are crucial.
 Protecting the environment sustains healthy, productive Ontario waterways for future generations.

 7. Respect the Environment: